Medinilla magnifica (Rose Grape Plant) Indoor Care; Watering, Light, Soil, Problems

 • Pinching off the growing tips to encourage growth of a bushy plant.

-Clean the leaves regularly by damp-wiping with a soft cloth to get rid of dust and also prevent pest and disease infestations.
+Clean the leaves regularly by damp-wiping with a soft cloth to get rid of dust, to expose maximum surface area for light absorption, and also prevent pest and disease infestations.

 Medinilla magnifica Propagation